exocute/Toolkit/README.md

 # Toolkit

-Scala Version of Exocute Plataform
+Scala Version of Exocute Platform

 -------------------------------------------------------------------------------
 Building highly concurrent software systems such as those on, grids, clusters, and groups of multicore processing systems, is difficult.
 As systems tend towards lower clock speeds and greater parallelism, the need to distribute and coordinate work on these systems becomes more of a pressing need.<br />